edgerun/telemd/README.md

     telemcmd/<hostname>

 for commands.
-Currently, telemc supports the following commands:
+Currently, telemd supports the following commands:

 * `pause` pauses reporting of metrics
 * `unpause` unpauses report of metrics